What can I help you with?

 supervisorctl status | grep isc-dhcp-relay isc-dhcp-relay-vrf11 RUNNING pid 2069, uptime 0:11:31 isc-dhcp-relay-vrf12 RUNNING pid 2071, uptime 0:11:31 isc-dhcp-relay-vrf13 FATAL Exited too quickly (process log may have details) isc-dhcp-relay-vrf14 FATAL Exited too quickly (process log may have details)

-Workaround: Restart the DHCP relay service which is in FATAL state using the command:
+Workaround: Restart the DHCP relay service that is in the FATAL state using the command:

 Copy